Machine Learning and Inference Laboratory

 Department of Health Administration and Policy

+Most of the projects involve my current and past PhD and MS students: Che Ngufor, Talha Oz, Kat Irvin, Bo Yu, Chris Jose, and others.
 To learn about research interests of the Machine Learning and Inference Laboratory, please click here.
-The website includes descriptions of most of the mentioned projects.
+The website includes more detailed descriptions of several of the mentioned projects.
 You can find additional information in my publications, or general MLI publications.
 If you have further questions, feel free to contact me.

 I'd like to thank for funding support that made this research possible.
 Among the supporting agencies are: National Institute for Standards and Technology, Department of Veterans Affairs, Mason-Inova fund, GMU provost office, National Science Foundation, Robert Wood Johnson Foundation, Healthcare Risk Management and Patient Safety, Cochrane Collaboration group at GMU, German Science Foundation, and others.